 NFPA 70E Standard for Electric Safety in the Workplace

 I had a copy of this (borrowed from work) because I believe it was listed by NCEES as ‘required’ for the exam.
 I never once cracked it for any reason.
-However, they may decide to throw a question on there since they list it specifically as a required resource, so I recommend obtaining a copy.
+However, they may decide to throw a question on there since they list it specifically as a required resource, so I recommend obtaining a copy (if it’s still listed as a required resource).

 Ugly’s Electrical References